 - 1. Some field set up required. - 2.
-Must be ordered with Throughthe-Base Electrical option. - 3.
-All Factory Installed Options are Built-to-Order.
+Must be ordered with Throughthe-Base Electrical option. - All Factory Installed Options are Built-to-Order.
 Check order services for estimated production cycle. - 4.
-Factory installed economizers only available in downflow configuration. - 5.
-Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only. - 6.
-Unit will operate reliably at 400V.
+High heat is available on downflow units only. - Factory installed economizers only available in downflow configuration.

+- Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only. - 7.
+10 hp oversized motor is factory installed only.